-Useful lessons learned from CRAFT (can't make them public yet 2).
-Publications (JINST) on detector performance and analysis expected end of summer.
+Cosmic muon analyses in CMS are well advanced.
+Useful lessons learned from them (can't make them public yet 2).

+Publications (JINST) on detector performance and analysis coming out.

-Cosmic Muon Analysis group aims to publish the first CMS physics paper(s):
+Cosmic Muon Analysis group aims to publish the first CMS physics paper(s) before LHC collisions: